How Much Does a Penny Weigh? The Surprising Truth About America’s Most Common Coin

 Pre-1982 Pennies: The Heavy Hitters

 Why the shift?
-On top of that, by the 1970s, copper prices were climbing.
-The U.S. On the flip side, mint realized that producing a penny with mostly copper was costing more than the penny’s face value.
+Which means mint realized that producing a penny with mostly copper was costing more than the penny’s face value.
+The U.By the 1970s, copper prices were climbing.
+That said, s.
 So in 1982, they made the switch to zinc.
 The new pennies looked the same but felt lighter.

 The 1982 Transition: From Copper‑Heavy to Zinc‑Light